imintust/1131_robotics-EX/README.md

 2. GUI#2 - Move tokens and blocks into the tray from feeder to tray (fixture optional); one button forward and one return.
 - ##### B. Tools:
 1. I/O box: Start (Green), Reset (Org), Stop (Red); Forward(Blue), Reverse(White)
-2. HMI: create the button on the touch screen
+2. HMI: create the button on the touchscreen
-3. EPSON robot GUI: create the button on the touch screen
+3. EPSON robot GUI: create the button on the touchscreen

 - #### Task 6.
 Others (optional)
 - ##### A. Response to unexpected issues: